“a fascinating look at the early years of live television…” Radiogram Magazine, June, 2009

 Are you part of a monthly reading group?
 If so, and would like to put The Lucky Strike Papers on the group's reading list, multiple discounted copies can be provided.
 For more information, please contact: email@example.com

 Contents of this web site copyright Andrew Lee Fielding, 2007, when not otherwise noted.

-In late January, novelist, playwright, and non-fiction writer Jacqueline T. Lynch reviewed The Lucky Strike Paperson "New England Travels," one of her blogs.
+In January, 2013, novelist, playwright, and non-fiction writer Jacqueline T. Lynch reviewed The Lucky Strike Paperson "New England Travels," one of her blogs.

 She wrote: "It’s a splendid book, sensitively written, that chronicles the phenomenon of live TV, and the musical variety type programs which are no longer with us."

 She also wrote: "Mr. Fielding manages to write a very personal memoir about a story that was not his own, and that is something wondrous."

 A special offer: The cover price of "The Lucky Strike Papers" is $24.95.
 For a limited time, you can purchase the book, here, for $19.95 (which includes Media Mail Shipping).
 Please scroll to the bottom of this page, to learn more about this offer.